Comment on "Experimentally adjudicating between different causal accounts of Bell-inequality violations via statistical model selection": Physics beyond quantum mechanics

 But of course that argument makes no sense, because if you are asking for the prediction for a statistical average, you need a distribution for the hidden variables (that is, the position and momenta of atoms), and then you need to calculate the averages you obtain from this.
 The distribution is part of the model.
 In the large-$N$ limit, deviations from the average become increasingly unlikely, hence equilibrium thermodynamics is the most economic explanation you can have.

-To come back to superdeterminism, the average of the large-$N$ limit of a superdeterministic theory just gives quantum mechanics.
-This means whenever the system is large and/or warm, or noisy, and measurements are slow, etc, the quantum mechanical prediction is the one with the highest explanatory power.
+To come back to superdeterminism, the average of the large-$t$ limit of a superdeterministic theory just gives quantum mechanics.
+This means whenever the system is large and/or warm, or noisy, and measurements are slow, etc (compared in scale to those suggested in \cite{hossenfelder2011testing}), the quantum mechanical prediction is the one with the highest explanatory power.
 In that limit, we cannot test superdeterminism with violations of Bell's inequality \cite{Hossenfelder2020Rethinking,Hossenfelder2020SuperdeterminismGuide}, and neither can we test it with any other bound or inequality---it will give the same answer as quantum mechanics.
-So how can it possibly be that Daley \emph{et al} find superdeterminism to be any worse than quantum mechanics?
+So how can Daley \emph{et al} find superdeterminism to be any worse than quantum mechanics?

-It's because, from a purely axiomatic perspective, the distribution of the hidden variables in the large-$N$ limit of superdeterminism is logically equivalent to Born's rule.
+It's because, from a purely axiomatic perspective, the distribution of the hidden variables in the large-$t$ limit of superdeterminism must be logically equivalent to Born's rule.
 One can always trivially reverse-engineer the distribution of the hidden variables from the requirement that the result gives Born's rule.
 If one then uses Born's rule to fit data with quantum mechanics, but does not use the corresponding distribution for the hidden variables of the superdeterministic model, then the superdeterministic model, when trained on data, will overfit.
-By the same logic though, we would have to rule out the atomic hypothesis, because it is parameterically wasteful if we just want to find a model that fits equilibrium temperatures.
+By the same logic though, we would have to rule out the atomic hypothesis, because it is parametrically wasteful if we just want to find a model that fits equilibrium temperatures.

 Can it happen in statistical mechanics that the temperatures actually evolve away from the equilibrium value?
 Yes.
 But in a large system, it is extremely unlikely, so it is likely you never see it.
 Can it happen in a superdeterministic theory that you see a deviation from Born's rule?
-Yes, but for a large system (as Daley \emph{et al} consider), you will for all practical purposes never see it.
+Yes, but for a comparably slow system (as Daley \emph{et al} consider), you will for all practical purposes never see it.
 The situation for superdeterminism is hence pretty much the same as in Bohmian mechanics with the equilibrium hypothesis, a case which Daley \emph{et al} do discuss.
 As long as the equilibrium hypothesis is fulfilled, Bohmian mechanics is parameterically restricted and reproduces quantum mechanics.
-It's the same with superdeterminism in the large-$N$ limit.
+It's the same with superdeterminism in the large-$t$ limit.
+(This is something Daley et al themselves do admit.)